 Lounge: United has done a great job with the Polaris Lounge - I feel like it's competitive with top international business class lounges.
 The menu looks small, but I feel like it's just the right size - there really isn't any need to have a massive menu for a business class lounge.
 The shortage of champagne and wine was a problem though.
 I'm not sure what the issue was with two wines already being out when I arrived, but that should not be the case at 1pm.

 Cabin & Seat: Lufthansa does not have the most cutting edge product, but there is a timeless elegance about it that I love.
 The seat has just about everything you could ask for.
-My only quip would be to add a bit more privacy during takeoff somehow, have a larger IFE monitor and update the UI for it.
+My only quip would be to add a bit more privacy, have a larger IFE monitor, and update the UI for it.

 Meal & Catering: The desserts were probably my favorite course, though the entree was quite good as well.
 The appetizer was the weak part of the meal.
 The wine selection was very nice.
 I did not partake in the liquor selection - saving that for the FCT.